Loss and Preservation

 Power line protection – insulation and infrastructure projects

-prevent fatal electric shocks in densely populated areas. -
+prevent fatal electric shocks in densely populated regions. -

-Awareness & Education – Schools, communities, tourism projects
+Education & awareness – schools, communities, tourism projects

 Rebecca Cliffe was awarded the Future For Nature Award for her work.

-Under her leadership, SloCo has, in just a few years,
+Under her leadership, SloCo has grown in just a few years

 The dimension of rescue